Mount Arapiles: Arapiles climbing guide update

 Development of new routes continues today, albeit at a slow pace.
 An Arapiles climbing guide update was started in March 2009, which records all new or changed routes at Arapiles since the publication of the 2008 guidebook.
 In 2011 the guidebook was released in both smartphone and tablet format.

 Bouldering

-There are a number of bouldering areas sprinkled around Arapiles that cater for all abilities.
+There are a number of bouldering areas spread around Arapiles that cater for all abilities.
 Two areas that are close to camp are the Krondorf Area and the Golden Streak Area.
 They are often populated in the late afternoon and early evening after the day's climbing has been done.

 Camping

 Centenary Park is a camp ground on the East side of the mount.
 Access is from Centenary Park Road. a fee is payable.

 There are no powered sites, and campfires are only permitted between May and October.
 There is a toilet block with flush toilets.